hymkor/sqlbless/README.md

     $ sqlbless oracle oracle://USERNAME:PASSWORD@HOSTNAME:PORT/SERVICE

 - Use https://github.com/sijms/go-ora
-- On error, your transaction is not rolled back.

 ### PostgreSQL

     $ sqlbless postgres "host=127.0.0.1 port=5555 user=USERNAME password=PASSWORD dbname=DBNAME sslmode=disable"

 - Use https://github.com/lib/pq
-- Autocommit is disabled.
-With INSERT, UPDATE, or DELETE, a transaction starts.
-- On error, the transaction is rolled back automatically because it aborted.

 ### SQL Server